zufre/react-props-cb-000/README.md

 Woohoo!
 We've created our first dynamic component.
 Good job!

 ## Default values for props
 What if we didn't have a poster image for a movie?
 Ideally, we'd have a default poster image for that instead.
-Instead of passing in that default poster image in case we don't have one, we can tell update our `MovieCard` component to use a default value instead, if the `poster` prop was not provided.
+Instead of passing in that default poster image in case we don't have one, we can tell our `MovieCard` component to use a default value instead, if the `poster` prop was not provided.
 To do that, we add the `defaultProps` property to our `MovieCard` class:

 ```jsx
 class MovieCard extends React.Component {